openspending/fiscal-data-package/spec/index.md

 * Program: A program is a set of goal-oriented activities, such as projects, that has been reified by the government and made the responsibility of some ministry.
 A program can, e.g. be a government commitment to reducing unemployment.
 * Project: A project is an indivisible activity with a dedicated budget and fixed schedule.
 A project can be a part of a bigger program and can include multiple smaller tasks.
 A project in an unemployment reduction program can e.g. be increased education opportunities for adults.

-In terms of representation as a dimension the structure is common:
+In terms of representation as a dimension, we use a `dimensionType` of "activity".
+The structure is as follows:

 ```
 {
   "name": "program" or "project" or "your-chosen-name",
-  "dimensionType": "project",
+  "dimensionType": "activity",
   "fields": [
     {
       # The internal code identifier for the government program or project